gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 ```

 In the child `terragrunt.hcl`, the `dependency` path for the `alb` depends on whether the VPC is the `mgmt` VPC or not,
 which is determined by the `dependency.vpc` in the root config.
-This means that the ourput from `dependency.vpc` must be
+This means that the output from `dependency.vpc` must be
 available to parse the `dependency.alb` config.

 This causes problems when performing a `run-all apply` operation.
 During a `run-all` operation, Terragrunt first parses